Post Captain (novel): Plot summary

 Maturin takes no pay for his intelligence work but does ask a favour: that Lively be included in the squadron sent to intercept the Spanish treasure fleet.
 The Admiralty agrees and asks Stephen to negotiate the fleet's surrender.
 Stephen is given a temporary naval rank; because of this and his connection to the Admiralty, Jack realizes that Stephen has been involved in intelligence work for Britain.
 Jack understands that there is a side of his friend that he did not know.
 The Spanish convoy refuses to surrender, and battle breaks out.
 One Spanish frigate (the Mercedes) explodes, and the other three (Fama, Clara, and Medea) surrender.
-Clara strikes her colours to Lively, pleasing Jack, but Fama, carrying the bulk of the Spanish treasure, attempts to escape to Cadiz; Lively pursues and captures her.
+Clara strikes her colours to Lively, pleasing Jack, but Fama, carrying the bulk of the Spanish treasure, attempts to escape to Cádiz; Lively pursues and captures her.
 Jack invites two of the Spanish captains to dinner, along with Dr Maturin, and they all toast Sophia.